 Scrums are a framework that help teams work together.
 They encourage teams to learn through experience and self organise while working on a problem.
 The scrum framework actively encourages reflecting on wins and losses to help a team continuously improve.

 The scrum framework acknowledges that when a team goes into a project, they won’t know everything about it when they start.
-This is why it emphasises evolving through experience and helping teams adapt to changing environments and user requirements (underpinned by short release cycles and re-prioritization, which are built into the process).
+This is why it emphasises evolving through experience and helping teams adapt to changing environments and user requirements (underpinned by short release cycles and re-prioritisation, which are built into the process).

 - The Product Backlog is a master to do list and is maintained by the product owner.
 It’s a living list and should always be refreshed and updated.
 It can include a list of features, requirements, enhancements and fixes that act as the input for the sprint backlog.